-In November 2010, another class action complaint was filed in the Circuit Court of the Eighth Judicial Circuit located in Aluchua County, Florida by residential real property owners located in neighborhoods adjacent to the former utility pole treatment plant in Gainesville.
-The complaint named Koppers Inc., Beazer East and several other parties as defendants.
-The complaint alleges that chemicals and contaminants from the plant have contaminated plaintiffs' properties, have caused property damage and have placed residents and owners of the properties at an elevated risk of exposure to the alleged chemicals.
-The complaint seeks damages for diminution in property values and injunctive relief.
-The case was removed to the United States District Court for the Northern District of Florida in December 2010, and plaintiffs have requested that the case be remanded back to state court.
+In November 2010, a class action complaint was filed in the Circuit Court of the Eighth Judicial Circuit located in Alachua County, Florida by residential real property owners located in a neighborhood west of and immediately adjacent to the former utility pole treatment plant in Gainesville.
+The complaint named Koppers Holdings Inc., Koppers Inc., Beazer East and several other parties as defendants.
+The complaint alleges that chemicals and dust from the plant have contaminated and impacted plaintiffs' properties by reducing the fair market value.
+The complaint seeks injunctive relief and compensatory damages for diminution in property values and for plaintiffs' loss of use and enjoyment of the properties.
+The case was removed to the United States District Court for the Northern District of Florida in December 2010.
+Koppers Holdings Inc. filed a motion to dismiss alleging that the Court lacks personal jurisdiction over it.
+The Court has not yet ruled on the Koppers Holdings Inc.'s motion to dismiss.
+Koppers Inc. also filed a motion to dismiss which was denied by the Court in February 2012.
+On February 16, 2012, plaintiffs filed a motion for leave to amend the complaint to, among other things, add three new plaintiffs, add twenty-six new defendants, and amend the definition of the putative class to include residential real properties in a larger geographic area surrounding the former Gainesville plant.
+The Court has not yet scheduled a class certification hearing or trial.

 The Company has not provided a reserve for this matter because, at this time, it cannot reasonably determine the probability of a loss, and the amount of loss, if any, cannot be reasonably estimated.
 The timing of resolution of this case cannot be reasonably determined.
-Although Koppers Inc. is vigorously defending this case, an unfavorable resolution of this matter may have a material adverse effect on the Company's business, financial condition, cash flows and results of operations.
+Although the Company is vigorously defending this case, an unfavorable resolution of this matter may have a material adverse effect on the Company's business, financial condition, cash flows and results of operations.